 There are hundreds of strategies and gestures you can use to show empathy in your marketing copy.

-Conducting A/B Testing To Your Email Copy To See What Works Best
+Conducting A/B Testing On Your Email Copy To See What Works Best

-You have to understand the fact that the world is consistently evolving and so is the market and your customers as well.
+You have to understand the fact that the world is consistently evolving and so are the market and your customers as well.

 Their needs want problems, and desires change over time.
 The same trick that worked a year ago might not work today.

-Your customer might not connect with your products as much they did a few years back.
+Your customer might not connect with your products as much as they did a few years back.